CBSE Class 12th Exam Date:17 Feb' 26 - 17 Feb' 26

 Answer:

-The use of nuclear weapons would cause the formation of smoke clouds preventing the light from the sun reaching earth surface and it will also deplete the atmosphere and therefore stopping the greenhouse effect and thus doubling the cooling effect.
+The use of nuclear weapons would cause the formation of smoke clouds, preventing the light from the sun from reaching Earth's surface, and it would also deplete the atmosphere and therefore stop the greenhouse effect and thus doubling the cooling effect.

 Answer: